ljpatrick/marxpaint/magic/docs/README.txt

              The 'dist' value affects overall volume.
 255 is loudest, and 0 is silent.

              The 'pan' and 'dist' values can be used to simulate location and distance of the 'Magic' tool effect.

            * void special_notify(int flag)
              This function notifies Tux Paint of special events.
-Various values defined in "tp_magic_api.h" can be logically 'or'ed ("|") together and sent to this function.
+Various values defined in "tp_magic_api.h" can be 'or'ed together (using C's boolean 'or': "|") and sent to this function.

-                * SPECIAL_FLIP -- The contents of the canvas has been flipped.
+                * SPECIAL_FLIP -- The contents of the canvas has been flipped vertically.

                   If a 'Starter' image was used as the basis of this image, it should be flipped too, and a record of the flip should